 By purchasing these passes in advance, you can avoid carrying large sums of money to pay for each entrance, and with some of the passes, you will not need to buy metro or bus tickets.

 Several sites and most museums, including the four national museums of Rome, are closed on Mondays.
 The Colosseum, Forum, Palatine Hill, and Pantheon are open.
 It is a good idea to double check the location's hours before you go.

-Roma Pass includes free transportation for three days and free admission for your choice of two museums or sites.
-After the first two uses, Roma Pass gives the holder a reduced admission price at other museums and sites, exhibitions, and events.
+The Roma Pass includes free transportation for three days and free admission for your choice of two museums or sites.
+After the first two uses, the Roma Pass gives the holder a reduced admission price at select museums and archeological sites, exhibitions, and events.

 Roman Colosseum Tickets

-Biglietto 4 Musei - Four Museum Combination Ticket
+Four Museum Combination Ticket

+Transportation passes, good for unlimited rides on buses and the metro within Rome, are available for one day, three days, seven days, and one month.
 Passes (and single tickets) can be bought at metro stations, tabacchi, or in some bars.
 Bus tickets and passes cannot be bought on the bus.
 The pass must be validated on the first use.
-Passes (and tickets) must be validated by stamping them in the little machine on the bus or at a machine in the metro station before you enter the metro turnstile.
+Passes (and tickets) must be validated by stamping them in the validation machine on the bus or at a machine in the metro station before you enter the metro turnstile.